Site Loader

 • Photoprotective effects

-Some studies suggest that green tea may provide a degree of protection against UV-induced skin damage, including sunburn and photoaging.
+In addition, some studies suggest that green tea may provide a degree of protection against UV-induced skin damage, including sunburn and photoaging.

 • Anti-Aging benefits